(Latin: to stand open, to split; opening, aperture, gap; to yawn)

 2. A rupture, bursting open, or splitting open, as of a surgical wound, or of an organ or structure to discharge its contents: "A dehiscence is a complication of surgery which take place in a secondary to poor wound healing."

-"Risk factors of dehiscences include diabetes, advanced age, obesity, and trauma during the post-surgical period."
+"Risk factors of dehiscences include diabetes, advanced age, obesity, and trauma during the post-surgical period."3.
+Etymology: from Latin dehiscere, "to split open"; from hiscere, "to gape, to yawn", and from Latin hiare, "to yawn".

 The word dehiscence is one of the most vexing words in the surgeon's vocabulary.
 When a post-operation patient has a dehiscence, one or more of the tissue layers of the incision have come apart.
 In a worst scenario, underlying organs; such as, the gut, lung, etc. bulge out of the wound.